edthedev/edthedev.github.io/index.md

   order: 0
 ---

-# Edward Delaporte's Blog

-Welcome to EdTheDev's Blog on programming, art and education.

-In this space I share short technology guides and occassional art.

 ## Professional Stuff

 Since I named the site after myself, it is only fair that I share [a bit about myself](/me).